kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

    - Based on Web Component.
 I had issues integrating it in Preact.
    - It wasn't flexible to build a customized editing experience.

 **Prosemirror** is undoubtedly an _impeccable_ library.
 But learning it was not for the faint of heart as far as I'm concerned.
-I failed to build any encompassing mental models around it even after I'd read the [guide](https://prosemirror.net/docs/guide/) several times.
+I failed to build any encompassing mental models of it even after I'd read the [guide](https://prosemirror.net/docs/guide/) several times.
 The only way I could make progress from there was by cross-referencing existing code examples and the [manual](https://prosemirror.net/docs/ref/), and trial-and-error from there.
-And if I ever stuck, I would ask in the forum and it's always answered.
+And if I exhausted that too, then I would ask in the forum and it's always answered.
 I wouldn't bother with StackOverflow unless maybe for the popular Quilljs.

 These were the places I went scrounging for code samples: